davesheinbein/SEI-CC-8/work/w02/d4/02b-array-methods-lab.md

 ];

 // Array.prototype.some()
 // 8.
-Is at least one person 19 or older?
+Check if at least one person is 19 or older?

 // Array.prototype.every()
 // 9.
-Is everyone 19 or older?
+Check if everyone is 19 or older?